Getting Started

 sitemd/pages/docs/and add pages withlayout: docsin frontmatter. - Add images — Resize, crop, filter, and create galleries with simple modifiers.
 See Images.

 - Import existing content — Use the import command to convert any markdown file into a sitemd page with auto-generated frontmatter and group assignment.
-See MCP Server.
+See CLI.

 - Clone an existing site — Scrape a website and import its content, navigation, and images.
 See Website Cloning.